genemine/REBET/README.md

 Step 1: open your R or Rstudio
 Step 2: in the R command window, run the following command to load the R package

-> library(BERT)
+> library(REBET)

-Step 3: in R command window, run the following command to see the help document for running ClusterMine.
+Step 3: in R command window, run the following command to see the help document for running REBET.
 Then, you should be able to see a help page.

-> ?BERT
+> ?REBET

 Step 4: At the end of the help page, there is an example code.
 Copy these codes to command to run as follows:

 > data(Ramskold)

-> result = BERT(data, Kmax=3)
+> result = REBET(data, Kmax=3)

-The result is a value, which is the optimal number of cell subpopulations returned by BERT.
+The result is a value, which is the optimal number of cell subpopulations returned by REBET.

 ## 4. Contact
 If any questions, please do not hesitate to contact us at: